 Like all ASP.NET web applications, Episerver CMS stores configuration settings in the web.config located in the root directory of the application.
 ASP.NET uses functionality called configuration inheritance; the file in your project only contains changes and additions to the configuration found in the machine.config file, which is the base configuration for all applications on your machine.

-The configuration files are in XML format and are divided into sections containing configurations for various system parts.
+The configuration files are in XML format and divided into sections containing configurations for various system parts.
 This section describes the typographical conventions for the descriptions of configuring elements and attributes.
-Each subelement is described in two different ways: a pseudo XML structure that shows the hierarchy and includes attributes, and a set of tables that describe each element’s attributes.
+Each subelement is described in two different ways; a pseudo XML structure that shows the hierarchy and includes attributes, and a set of tables that describe each element’s attributes.

 <someElement> <optionalCollectionElement> <add optionalAttribute="valueType" requiredAttribute="valueType" /> ... </optionalCollectionElement> <optionalElement (obsoleteAttribute="valueType") optionalAttribute="valueType" requiredAttribute="valueType" /> <requiredElement (obsoleteAttribute="valueType") optionalAttribute="valueType" requiredAttribute="valueType" /> </someElement>